Hyper3D/hyper3d/README.md

    * `specularMap` is treated as a roughness map.
    * Environment maps are not supported.
 Use `Hyper.ReflectionProbe` instead.
    * Most of the properties defined in the base class `Material` are not supported.
+* `PointsMaterial`
+   * Current limitation 1: transparency is not supported at all.
+Vertex color is not supported.
+   * Current limitation 2: `sizeAttenuation` is ignored and the point size is always specified in the world-space coordinate system.

 Hyper3D-specific Objects
 ------------------------